 Building Trust through Equine Therapy

-Many people have found that Equine Therapy relieves some – if not all – of their mental illness symptoms.
-It provides a sense of relief they cannot find elsewhere.
-The horses have a way of providing a sense of empowerment in the person as well.
-Horses might be sensitive to the human’s emotional and mental reactions, but the human has a way of benefiting from the horse just as much.
-There are mutual respect and love that can be formed when the patient allows their walls to fall down.
+Many people find that equine therapy relieves some – if not all – of their mental illness symptoms.
+They experience a sense of relief they cannot find elsewhere.
+The horses have a way of providing a sense of empowerment within the person as well.
+Horses might be sensitive to the human’s emotional and mental reactions, but humans can benefit from the horse just as much.
+Mutual respect and love are formed when the patient allows their walls to fall.

 That said, sometimes it is hard for some patients to allow their guard down.
 Much like humans, horses can be the same way.
 This is where trust comes into play.
-Once the human and horse gain that mutual trust, that is when the true benefits are seen.
+Once the human and horse build mutual trust, then the true benefits of equine-assisted therapy are seen.

 Yes!
-Many studies have been published proving the benefits of Equine therapy.
-This study, in particular, showed just how beneficial the therapy is for women and boosting their self-realization and self-esteem.
-That isn’t all, though.
-The abundance of studies continues to grow.
-In fact, it is nearly impossible to find a study that proves anything negative related to this form of treatment.
+Many studies have been published proving the benefits of equine therapy.
+A 2016 Sage Journals research article reports that a client participating in outdoor horse therapy feels a more positive sense of self, as opposed to feeling like just another patient in their regular treatment program.
+The abundance of studies continues to grow and it is nearly impossible to find a study that illustrates any negative outcomes related to this form of treatment.

 - Improved balance